 You don’t need to be a photographer or painter to appreciate the beauty of farm barns.
 These icons of farming life have caught the attention of Connecticut historians, who created a Connecticut Barn Trail.
 Use the trail and its maps to explore this beautiful countryside at your own pace.
 The trail has seven routes that highlight barns at farms and farm stands, orchards, wineries, and historic sites.
 203-562-6312.

 Absolute Bliss: A Day Along the Wine Trail

 Connecticut’s mild climate makes the state a fruitful place for growing grapes, and the state’s wine-making industry has bloomed in the past three decades.
 A delightful way to sample Connecticut vintages is to take a drive along the Connecticut Wine Trail , a route that bypasses 15 vineyards (and some beautiful countryside).
 The trail consists of two sections, in the eastern and the western parts of the state.
 Blue highway signs mark the trail and the state produces a colorful brochure.
-Connecticut's wineries produce a wide variety of wines, ciders, and fruit wines.
+Remember: the Winter Wine Trail is very active! a winery tour in winter is a great way to lift your spirits.
 All the wineries have tasting rooms and all offer at least one tour daily.
-Many host festive special events.
-Call ahead for tour schedules.
-860-267-1399.